rlavalla/Tweets/README.md

 The program does not currently contain a control group.
 However, this improvement would be possible in the future.

-Following the data collection, the data is imported with .readlines which separates the data by tweet as a list. ########Does this do that, or does the .word_tokenize do that?
+Following the data collection, the data is imported with .readlines which separates the data by tweet as a list. ######## Does this do that, or does the .word_tokenize do that?
 Then, we arranged an empty counter to capture our data.
 With a for loop, we iterated the .lower() method over every line within our data, making it assessible to the words within the opinion lexicon offered by nltk.
-#####whatever word_tokenize does
+##### whatever word_tokenize does
+The for loop will then take the results from the designed function (which will be explained later) and add them to the counter.
+The counter will result in the total positivity or negativity of each political person's tweets.
+The finddemons(variable) function takes an if-else statement.
+The if statement erases the possibility of accidentally taking in data that does look at the entire tweet.
+The else statement divides the number of positive and negative words by the length of the tweet.
+The resulting positive and negative score are added together.
+This attains the tweets sentimentality score.This is accomplished for every tweet, and then returned for the for loop.
+The for loop completes the process by adding all of the tweets' sentimentalities to arrive at the politician's overall sentimentality within his or her tweets.

+This is interesting because . . .

-The main problem we encountered was the need to run a string method on a list.
+One of the main problems we encountered was when we attempt to run a string method on a list.
-The list was needed to separate our data sets by tweet, which we accomplished with .readlines when opening the file.
+The list was needed to separate our data sets by tweet, which we accomplished with ######### .readlines ######## when opening the file.
+However, we needed the dada in a string format in order to lowercase the data.
+Without the lowercase data, not all of the words would be comparable to the opinion lexicon.